MrToast99/Nextube-Remaster/README.md

 python helpers/social_relay/social_relay.py
 ```

+> **Firewall note:** The relay listens on port **8888**.
+If your machine's firewall prompts you when the script first starts, allow access for Python on your **private/home network**.
+Without this the Nextube cannot reach the relay.
+On Windows, Defender Firewall will show a pop-up the first time — click *Allow access*.
+On macOS, accept the incoming-connection prompt.
+On Linux, allow the port with e.g. `sudo ufw allow 8888/tcp`.

 **All dependencies are installed automatically on first run** — no `pip install` step needed.
 The script detects missing packages at startup and installs them:

 - `playwright` (the browser automation library)